 This way you'll find out what to focus on while learning!

-The second point applies to all those languages that don't use Latin letters: Learn their script.
+The second point applies to all languages that don't use Latin letters: Learn their script.
 Because even though it's often possible to transcribe the words using Latin letters, this always distorts things a bit and can sometimes even lead to confusion with pronunciation.

 It's debated in linguistics how much of an advantage grammar knowledge provides when learning a foreign language.
 However, a few basics can't hurt.
 Just don't make the big mistake that most learners make, who end up burying themselves more in grammar rules than in actually learning the language.
 First and foremost, answer the following questions: